-FIRST TOPPAN PRIZE, 1916
+FIRST TOPPAN PRIZE, 1915

-During the past year eight students were awarded Cresson Scholarships for the Second time.
+During the past year six students were awarded Cresson Scholarships for the Second time.

-No student will be awarded a Cresson Scholarship who has not studied at least two years in the Life Classes of the Academy and been registered for the full terms during the year of competition
+No student will be awarded a Cresson Scholarship who has not studied at least two years in the Life Classes of the Academy.